7 things your accountancy firm needs to be doing with its marketing right now to ensure it survives the Coronavirus Crisis

 - Add onto your home page a link to a page of resources to help businesses navigate their way through the Coronavirus Crisis

-- Adding a Coronavirus-themed resource page
+- Creating a Coronavirus-themed resource page

 - Adding in some fresh new blog content each week, focused on helping businesses with their needs right now